+The company's policy on when financial assets are written off has not significantly changed on adoption of IFRS 9.
 A loan or advance is normally written off, in full, against the related allowance when the proceeds from realising any available security have been received or there is a reasonable amount of certainty that the exposure will not be recovered.
-Similarly the treatment and recognition of recoveries is unaffected by the implementation of IFRS 9.
 Any recoveries of amounts previously written off decrease the amount of impairment losses.
 There were no write offs in the Company in the current and prior periods.